 One other thing we liked about this one (vs. the other one we have) is that it’s not battery-powered.
 You can simply plug it in and not worry about replacing batteries.
 (This is especially important if they die on you in the middle of the night).

-At the time of this writing, this rock ‘n play is about $119 on Amazon.
-It’s quite a bit more expensive than the first one above.
+This one is a bit more expensive than the first one above.
 But to us, it was well worth the extra cost.

 Other Rock ‘n Plays

-If you’re primarily looking for the auto-rocking feature though, this is pretty good value.
+Although this wasn’t our choice for the best rock ‘n play sleeper, if you’re primarily looking for the auto-rocking feature, this is pretty good value.